 Managing Relationship Conflicts

 Conflict resolution is the process of trying to find a solution to a conflict.
-Ideally conflict resolution is collaborative problem-solving, a cooperative talking-together process that leads to choosing a plan of action that both can feel good about.
+Ideally conflict resolution is collaborative problem-solving, a cooperative talking-together process that leads to choosing a plan of action that both parties can feel good about.

 Mediation is a process which employs a range of methods—notably reason and persuasion—to bring the parties to a mutually satisfactory solution.
 A mediator is a neutral third party acceptable to the contending parties.
-Mediators seek to clarify the issues, identify what is at stake for the parties, and employ problem-solving methods and techniques.
+Mediators seek to clarify the issues, identify what’s at stake for the parties, and employ problem-solving methods and techniques.

 Stop your conflict from becoming World War 3 by calling 0407 585 497 or sending an email to email@example.com.

 Telephone, Telehealth and Zoom sessions are available for those living outside Bundaberg.
 Weekend and out-of-hour appointments are available.

 Finding The Light Counselling—Happiness Through Healthy Relationships!